 I have tried all my usual tricks.
 Starting again (getting up, having a brew, a read and going back to bed).
 Music (on headphones), reading fanfiction (back on an MCU kick) and a couple of other things.
 I tried a whole sleeping tablet (I’ve been taking half) but nothing, still awake, just thinking, listening to music and wondering what the hell I should try next.
 I know all the tricks, all the advice, I know everything.

 It doesn’t change the fact that I can’t sleep.

 But I’m okay with that, at least right now I am.
 Tomorrow night might be different as I have to work Saturday morning, we’ll see.

 Right now though?
-Maybe I do try again, although, trying so hard is usually counter productive.
+Maybe I do try again, although, trying so hard is usually counterproductive.
 The only thing I haven’t tried is falling asleep to something on the television that I’ve seen a million times.
-Bit had to watch a crappy film in bed next to your sleeping heavily pregnant wife.
+But it’s hard to watch a crappy film in bed next to your sleeping heavily pregnant wife.

 At least she’s asleep.

 Sleep well.
 Maybe I will.
 Maybe I won’t.